 Add up all your deductible election expenses.
-Write the total amount at E item D15 on page 15 of your tax return.
+Write the total amount at question D15 - label E on page 15 of your tax return.
 Do not show cents.
-If you have no other expenses, go to Check that you have... otherwise, read on.
+If you have no other expenses, go to Check before moving to the next question otherwise, read on.